Last updated at Tue, 20 Aug 2024 21:19:37 GMT

 "What we realized really early in our SIEM journey, and in our journey in building a detection and response platform, was that the endpoint data was an incredibly rich source of detections," Sam said.

 But at some point, you have to figure out what detections are most important.
 Allie noted that while SIEM has been an integral tool for SOC teams because it lets them easily bring in new sources of telemetry, threat detection and response vendors are introducing tools with much more targeted detections.
-An XDR vendor's ability to identify threats and author detections for them is a key value-add for many end users.
+An XDR solution's ability to identify threats and author detections for them is a key value-add for many end users.

 "One of the reasons that they're drawn to XDR is because a lot of the detection engineering is done for them," Allie said, "and they know that they can trust it because it's backed by this vendor that specializes not only in the technology but also has a whole threat research team dedicated to finding these threats and turning them into detections."